scrabbletank/farhome-rules/rulesdoc.md

 Conjure an orb of sickly light that emits bright light out 5 tiles and dim light a further 5 tiles.
 Shadows creep out from all creatures in the light.
 Creatures that are invisible, behind full cover, or otherwise do not leave a shadow are immune to this spell.

 The creatures shadows take form, becoming dark apparitions of their host creatures, following them as they move.
-On your turn you may spend 1 AP to command a shadow to attack, using your spellcasting roll for the attack.
-On hit they deal a wound and 2 wound dice in death damage.
+On your turn you may spend 1 AP to command a shadow to attack.
+Make a spellcasting roll against the creatures Stamina save.
+On hit they deal 1/2 in death damage.
 The shadows use copies of their host creatures weapons, but do not copy any magic, feats, or abilities from their host.
 A shadow can only make a single attack each round.

 If a creature should die inside the light their shadow takes form for the next 24 hours, becoming a shade under your control.
-The shade has the same attributes as its host creature, 3 max wounds, and uses your spellcasting roll for attack rolls.
+The shade has the same attributes as its host creature, 3 max wounds, and Resistance 1 to physical and elemental damage.

-When cast at 10th level shadows have expertise when attacking their host creature and you add 1 superior die to the spellcasting roll.
+When cast at 10th level your shades have expertise in all rolls and you add 1 superior die to the spellcasting roll.

 ### Divine